Disney Infinity

 Disney Infinity is an action-adventure sandbox toys-to-life video game series developed by Avalanche Software.
-The setting of the series is a giant customizable universe of imagination, known as the Toy Box, populated with toy versions of iconic Disney, Pixar, Marvel and Star Wars characters.
+The setting of the series was a giant customizable universe of imagination, known as the Toy Box, populated with toy versions of iconic Disney, Pixar, Marvel and Star Wars characters.

 As Avalanche Software was closed down on May 11, 2016, Disney announced that the franchise would be retired, despite some sources stating that there were some major plans in place to keep the series alive, and the presence of numerous new characters and playsets previously planned.
 (Avalanche Software has since reopened under Warner Bros.
 Interactive Entertainment.)
-However, "Gold Editions" of the three games in the series were released for Microsoft Windows (via Steam) on December 9, 2016, which contain all the existing released figures and playset contents up to and including the third game's Zootopia figures.
+However, "Gold Editions" of the three games in the series were released for Microsoft Windows (via Steam) on December 9, 2016, which contain all the existing released figures and playset contents.

 Games

 Gameplay

 Disney Infinity games are action-adventure games with physical toys, open-world creation and story-driven gameplay.
 Characters, playsets and other features are brought into the game using figurines and discs with the included Infinity Base.
 With the exception of non-human characters, such as those from the Cars series, each character has a double jump (unless in a vehicle) and a default set of attacks, as well as a unique ability.
 For example, Sulley and Jack Skellington can roar to scare others, while Violet and Randall can turn invisible.
 There are two main modes in this game: Play Set and Toy Box.
 Each playset is essentially a self-contained world with its own gameplay, based on a specific film or series with recognizable characters and storylines.
 Characters from one world cannot enter into another world, but players can put any characters together in Toy Box mode.
 Toy Box is a sandbox mode that players can fully customize and explore.
+It is possible to use the MagicBand to unlock various items.